robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie frowned.

-"Yes.
-She does," he said seriously.
+"Yes," he said seriously.
+She does!"
 He flinched as Bree slapped him briskly on the shoulder.

 "You better be right," she said as she left.